sassoftware/devsascom-rest-api-samples/Compute/compute.md

 ##### <a name='GetEngines'>Get Available Engines</a>

-To support the Data Sources API, we allow you to request the list of available SAS libref engines for a Compute context.
+To support the Data Sources API, you can request the list of available SAS libref engines for a Compute context.
 To get the list of available engines from the Compute service, submit the following request.